humaidan/pysheets1/README.md

 # Project Title

-Python Excel Data Extractor
+Python Excel Sheets Extractor

 ## Project Description

 The Python Excel Data Extractor is a script that reads data from a source Excel sheet and maps specific fields to different locations in a destination Excel sheet.
-It automates the process of transferring data between sheets based on a predefined mapping.
+It automates the process of transferring data between sheets based on a predefined mapping while creating new sheets from a certain Template Sheet.

 ## Run Instructions